siljuberg/NorwegianLettersWithUSKeyboard/README.md

 You can enable/disable mappings for your own need below.
 I have found the current configuration to work fine for me.
 During the testing period, I found it useful to exclude some applications where the script is more likely to casue trouble than help.
 For this, see #IfWinNotActive.

+### Todo/bugs
-Currently, the most troublesome conflict is with typing a word starting with a lower case consonant inside a square/curly bracket, i.e. [long] or {long}.
+- Currently, the most troublesome conflict is with typing a word starting with a lower case consonant inside a square/curly bracket, i.e. [long] or {long}.
 If you are able to type [Long]/{Long}, instead of [long]/{Long}, you will not have this issue.
 The issue could be solved by detecting when a suqare/curly bracket ends and ignore the conversion then.

-Todo/bugs
-- Writing stuff within square and curly brackets starting with a lower case consonant.
 - Typing in Edge address bar duplicates first letter.
 I.e. dåp=>ddåp.
 This is not reproducible in Chrome.